What Makes a Freelance Business Sustainable?

 The best way to build predictable revenue is to break the "feast or famine" cycle.
 Too often, freelancers only look for clients when they need a new client (like after losing a client).
 Marketing always has a delayed effect: if you announce today that you're taking on new clients, it could take weeks (or months) before you can replace the client you lost.

 Sometimes, freelancers get busy and put marketing on the back burner.
-That's the opposite of what you should do.
+That's the opposite of what you should do, because it can have a negative impact on your business.
 If you consistently market yourself — even when you don't need new clients — you can create more interest.
 When you need more work, potential clients will know who you are and what you do.
 They don't need to familiarize themselves with you, which shortens the cycle from a discovery call to a signed contract.

 Self-promotion is almost a necessity for a sustainable freelance business.
 I say "almost" because I know some freelancers who have built businesses entirely on referrals or multi-year contracts.
 But otherwise, it's unlikely clients will find you unless you show up online.
 Cold pitching has limited effectiveness because people's inboxes are so noisy.
 And many job posts for freelancers receive hundreds of applicants, making it hard to stand out.